pabloinsente/pydata_altair_tutorial/README.md

 This a talk and interactive tutorial about Altair 4.0

-Altair provides a elegant and consistent API for statistical graphics.
+Altair provides an elegant and consistent API for statistical graphics.
 Altair is built on top of the Vega-Lite high-level grammar for interactive graphics which is based on the "grammar of graphics" idea proposed by Leland Wilkinson.
-Altair's key strength is the provision of clear mental model based on a set of graphical primitives and carefully designed combinatoric rules, that yields an ample space of graphical displays, avoiding the constrains of chart taxonomies.
+Altair's key strength is the provision of a clear mental model based on a set of graphical primitives and carefully designed combinatoric rules, that yields an ample space of graphical displays, avoiding the constraints of chart taxonomies.

 In this talk/tutorial, we will learn the fundamental building blocks of Altair/Vega-Lite's interface and design.